HeldLab/ProteoSushi/README.md

 Click the "Rollup!" button once you are ready.

 Updates as ProteoSushi is running are displayed in the Terminal/Command Prompt.

+Once you have the results, you can compare to the example files in the [output folder](https://github.com/HeldLab/ProteoSushi/tree/master/proteosushi/output)

 ## Results